svishwari/svishwari/hux/frontend/ci/whitesource/README.md

 - There is the variable CF_BRANCH that will be set as `develop` or `main` based on the pipeline trigger which will be set run on on Push Commits to either of those branches.
 - Since we are trying to make the pipeline runs dynamic to the merged branch name, the Whitesource scanner config setting `productVersion` is set with each pipeline run and not maintained in separate files.
 - One variable that is not in the pipeline YAML but is required is `API_KEY`, which allows the scan results to be sent to the Deloitte hosted Whitesource UI.
 The variable is set as a Shared Configuration in the Codefresh UI.
+- The image used for the scan step is maintained outside of this project as a part of the `ciruntime-docker-dev-local` Artifactory repository.
+If the version of Python changes for the application, the whitesource-python image needs to be updated as well.